Infinitode/CRSD/CONTRIBUTING.md

-# Contributing to CodeSafe
+# Contributing to CRSD

-Thank you for considering contributing to **CodeSafe**!
+Thank you for considering contributing to **CRSD**!
 Contributions, whether they are bug fixes, new features, or improvements to the documentation, are always welcome.
 Before contributing, please read the following guidelines to ensure smooth collaboration.

 ## Getting Started